borntofrappe/borntofrappe/Components/README.md

 The last header includes more icons than practically useful, but this is to show how the list overflows horizontally.

-## Footer
+## Heading

-- background image repeating an SVG element
+- permalink class

-- mask creating a wave-like pattern
+- permalink icon

-- vertically the mirrored version of header
+- match the id of the heading with the href of the nested anchor link